wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. The Overlay doesn't dispay or is pushed to the bottom of the page?.**

-A. This issue can be caused in internet explorere when your theme doesn't have a valid doctype.
-Set the doctype in your theme and it should work.
+A. This issue can be caused in internet explorer when your theme doesn't have a valid doctype.
+Set the doctype in your theme or ask the developer/designer to do it and it should work.

 **Q. Youtube videos show trough the lightbox?**
 A. To fix this issue, set the wmode=transparent parameter to the youtube embed url!